At a Glance: PD on Eye Prescription Explained

 It refers to the distance between the center of the nose bridge and the center of the unilateral pupil.
 Actually, this measurement is more accurate, which is appropriate for multifocal lenses, like progressives and bifocals.
 Such lenses need accurate alignment of prescription zones.

-How to Measure Your PD?
+How to Measure Your PD at Home: Step-by-Step

 Actually, it's not difficult to measure PD, which can be measured at home.
 It introduces some simple methods you can use to measure your PD by yourself.